prestys/Ruby-Challenges/ruby_chapter_1_challenges/README.md

 Well done for reaching the chapter 1 challenges!
 Here, you'll find two types of exercise: drills and a programming challenge.
 Do the drills first and then move onto the programming challenge.
 You must complete both before going [back](https://github.com/makersacademy/ruby_foundations/blob/main/chapter1/09_putting_chapter_1_into_practice.md) to reflect on your progress.

+## Learning objectives
+- practise ruby syntax
+- - call built in methods for strings and integers
+- - define a method for a given task
+- - use conditional statements to control the flow of a program
+- run rspec files and interpret the error message to
+- - find the source of the error
+- - make informed changes to improve the code

+(peer review section)
+- sharing work on github
+- understanding and evaluating code you haven't written
+- communicating through the github pull request review procedure

 ## Initial Setup

 ### Installing Dependencies